brooklynrail/brooklynrail-platform/content/events/2020/07/martha-tuttle-with-susan-harris.md

       unification of immaterial energy with material form results in constructed canvases and loosely hanging paintings that vibrate with a felt, unseen force.
+  - person: susan-harris
+    event_bio: "Susan Harris is co-president of the Board of the International Association of Art Critics, United States section (AICA-USA).
+She is an independent scholar and curator.
+Her most recent project is Managing Editor, Unfinished Memories: 30 Years of Exit Art, Steidl, 2016."
 poets:
   - person: gabriel-dozal
     event_bio: "Gabriel Dozal is from El Paso, TX.
 He received his MFA in poetry